| No of people | Price per person |

 Tribhuvan International Airport (KTM)

-The Kanchenjunga Circuit Trek starts and ends in Kathmandu, the capital of Nepal.
+The Kanchenjunga base camp circuit trek starts and ends in Kathmandu, the capital of Nepal.
 While the trail takes you into the country's remote northeast, the journey to get there is part of the adventure.

 From Kathmandu, take a 50-minute domestic flight to Bhadrapur—a town in southeast Nepal.
 This is the nearest airport to the Kanchenjunga region.